Skip To Content

 Florida Representative: 1974-1978 | Florida Senate: 1978-1982

 Robert W. "Bob" McKnight is a native of Port Chester, New York.
 He relocated to Miami in 1948 and was a 1966 graduate of Florida Southern College.
-He received his Master's degree in Business Administration from Florida State University in 1967.
+He received his master's degree in business administration from Florida State University in 1967.
 He was president of Omicron Delta Kappa and was also a member of Delta Sigma Pi, Pi Kappa Alpha, and Beta Gamma Sigma.
 He served as President of his sophomore, junior, and senior classes.
 He was elected to the Florida House of Representatives in 1974 and to the Florida Senate in 1978, representing Dade County.
 He is the author of two books about Florida politics and is a veteran of the U.S. Army.
 Robert McKnight also served on Florida Southern's Board of Trustees from 1997 to 2006.

 Source: